eugenetriguba/config-file/README.md

 ### Using `stringify()`

-`stringify()` allows us to show us our internal configuration file, with any changes we've made, as a string.
+`stringify()` shows us our configuration file, with any changes we've made, as a string. `stringify()` will always show us our latest changes since it is stringify-ing our internal representation of the configuration file, not just the file we've read in.

 ```python
 config.stringify()